 Tickets for the Niagara Falls Butterfly Conservatory cost CAD16 for adults over 13 years old and CAD10.25 for children between the ages of six and 12 (children under five go free).
 The conservatory is open 10am to 5pm daily.

-Where To Stay in Niagara Falls
+Where To Stay in Niagara Falls in the Winter

 Visiting Niagara Falls in the winter is much cheaper than during the summer to stay overnight at the hotels by the Falls.
 A hotel with a view is highly recommended.